-Click on the rule action (next to the word "Then").
-You should see a pop-up menu with two choices: advertise and do not advertise.
+Click on the rule action next to the word Then directly below the rule condition box.
+Clicking on the arrows opens a pop-up menu of two choices: advertise and do not advertise.
 We'll talk more about this in a moment.